Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 • Go on a hike at the base of the famous Matterhorn

-For better views of Lake Zurich and Lake Walensee on your way to Chur, I recommend grabbing a seat on the left when you get on the train.
-Spend an hour or two strolling through Chur – the capital of the Grisons – and get ready for the clean alpine air awaiting you in Scuol.
+For a better view of Lake Zürich and Lake Walensee on your way to Chur, try to get a seat on the left side of the train.
+Spend an hour or two wandering through Chur and get ready for the fresh mountain air that awaits you in Scuol.

-Before you move on to Scuol, stop by two of the most beautiful Swiss mountain lakes that both happen to be very close to Chur: Lake Cauma and Lake Cresta.
-Those lakes are as picturesque as can be and are highly popular with locals as well as visitors.
+Before heading to Scuol, you can visit two of Switzerland's most beautiful mountain lakes, both located near Chur: Lake Cauma and Lake Cresta.
+These picturesque lakes are popular with both locals and visitors.

-Another fantastic place in the area is Ruinaulta, the impressive Rhine Gorge.
-This UNESCO world heritage site carries the nickname “Swiss Grand Canyon” for good reason.
+Another fantastic spot in the area is Ruinaulta, the stunning Rhine Gorge.
+This UNESCO World Heritage site is aptly nicknamed the "Swiss Grand Canyon".

-There’s a hike connecting Ruinaulta with Lake Cauma and Lake Cresta.
-This easy 2.5-hour walk starts at the Postauto stop Flims Waldhaus and depending on how much time you spent in Zurich and Chur earlier today, you might be able to fit in the whole hike.
+There’s a hike that connects Ruinaulta with Lake Cauma and Lake Cresta.
+This easy 2.5-hour hike starts at the postbus stop Flims Waldhaus.
+Depending on how much time you've spent in Zürich and Chur today, you might even be able to complete the entire hike.

 Fluss Rheinschlucht WaldVorderrhein schlängelt sich durch die Rheinschlucht (Foto: Seraina Zellweger)